Manual Introduction

 One RCRC anticipatory action approach: FbF

 Forecast-based Financing (FbF) is a methodology that enables National Red Cross Red Crescent Societies to access humanitarian funding for early action based on a combination of forecast information and risk and impact analysis.
-FbF enables National Societies to anticipate disasters, and prevent or mitigate their impacts, with the aim of saving lives and protecting livelihoods.
-For early actions to be performed quickly and efficiently before disaster strikes, funds are allocated automatically when a predetermined threshold is reached.
-The key to this is the Early Action Protocol (EAP), which clearly defines when and where to act as well as who will do what.
+FbF allows National Societies to anticipate disasters, and prevent or mitigate their impacts, with the aim of saving lives and protecting livelihoods.
+For early actions to be implemented quickly and efficiently before disaster strikes, funds are allocated automatically when a predetermined threshold is reached.
+The key to this is the Early Action Protocol (EAP) and the simplified EAP (sEAP), which clearly defines when and where to act as well as who will do what.

 • IFRC Operational Framework for Anticipatory Action 2021-2025 (see toolbox)